ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Multiple Tabs: No
 ### Plugins: ~/.nanorc
 ### UI: Text based
 GNU Nano, written in C, which in turn is an improvement over Pico, a console based text editor.
+But this editor seems to be somewhat buggy.
 ## Brackets
 ### -----TODO-----
 # Cloud